 Getting your church to transition from weekly giving to recurring giving is an important step towards growing your church.
 But what’s the best way to get people to give automatically?
 One of the best tools available is a mobile giving app—but not just any mobile app.
 Adoption is the key to mobile giving that leads to recurring giving.

 1. A mobile app is user-friendly

-This means that churches need to start prioritizing mobile-friendly solutions.
+This means that churches need to prioritize mobile-friendly solutions.
 Have you ever tried to fill out an online form on your phone’s browser?
 It’s a pain.
 If your recurring giving solution is a form on your website, it’s just not going to get used by many givers.

 And, with a mobile app, you can sign up for recurring giving in seconds.

 2. Mobile giving makes giving part of a believer’s lifestyle

 Ask anyone what they can’t live without and their mobile phone will be at the top of the list.
 In less than a decade, smartphones have become a necessary part of everyday life.
 People use their phones to buy airline tickets, book hotels, rent cars, and check their bank accounts.
 When you give them a mobile giving option, you’re integrating their church giving with the platform people use to pay for nearly everything.

 In the 80s and 90s, you could expect people to drop checks in the offering plate.
 Checks were the tools they used to pay every bill.
 It made sense.
 Back then, people pulled out their checkbooks to pay for everything.
 But things have changed.
 People are carrying less cash and fewer checks.

 Since a majority of your church is already using mobile to organize their finances and pay their bills, it only makes sense to incorporate giving there as well.